zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-07-07】[Consensys / ethereum-developer-tools-list](https://github.com/Consensys/ethereum-developer-tools-list) - A guide to available tools and platforms for developing on Ethereum.
 * 【2024-07-02】[The-Cool-Coders / Project-Ideas-And-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤.
 * 【2024-07-01】[raspberrypi / firmware](https://github.com/raspberrypi/firmware) - This repository contains pre-compiled binaries of the current Raspberry Pi kernel and modules, userspace libraries, and bootloader/GPU firmware.
 * 【2024-06-29】[arch3rPro / Pentest-Windows](https://github.com/arch3rPro/Pentest-Windows) - Windows11 Penetration Suite Toolkit 一个开箱即用的windows渗透测试环境